nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * A raspberry pi 3 kit.
 A kit, at a minimum should contain the RPI3 itself, a case, a 2.5A power supply, and the heatsinks for the two processors.
 I bought [this one](https://www.amazon.com/gp/product/B01D92SSX6/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1) from amazon.

 * Some kits come with preloaded SD memory cards.
 I bought a empty 32 G card and loaded the OS from the internet -- as I will explain later.
 The SD card should be a good quality card.
-I bought this one: https://www.amazon.com/gp/product/B010Q57T02/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1
+I bought [this one](https://www.amazon.com/gp/product/B010Q57T02/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1) from amazon.
 * For initial setup you will need a USB keyboard and mouse.
 After setup, you can control Kodi from your smartphone using free apps like Kodi Remote on Android which will run on your internal WiFi network.
 * Finally, you will need to have an HDMI TV (plus HDMI cable) and a Wifi home network up and running to which the RPI3 can connect in order to download videos and music and stream live to your TV.